selfup/reegux/README.md

 # Reegux

-Here is an example of jsfiddle: https://jsfiddle.net/selfup/6fh16nu6/
+Here is an example on jsfiddle: https://jsfiddle.net/selfup/6fh16nu6/

 Very similar to Controllux: